vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 # Acknowledging messages

 When a consumer in a consumer group has successfully processed a message it should indicate this by sending an [XACK](https://redis.io/commands/xack); sending [XACK](https://redis.io/commands/xack) removes the message from the pending list.
-As a message is uniquely determined by a string id, this process can be modelled as `Sink[String, NotUsed]`, and in implementation is something like the following:
+As a message is uniquely determined by a string id this process can be modelled as `Sink[String, NotUsed]`.
+An implementation is something like the following:

 ```scala
 object RedisStreamsAckSink {